shwoodwind.co.uk

 Proprietary limescale removers do the job - but the production of noxious fumes and their generally poisonous nature makes them risky and unpleasant to use.

-The dental products simply don't work.
+The dental products and baking soda simply didn't work.

+I've used some of those antibacterial surface cleaners with success (Dettox is a good one) - though care should be taken to avoid the ones that contain bleach or 'grease-busting' agents...they may be rather harsh.
 There's no need to be any more fastidious than that - the risks of catching something nasty from a mouthpiece are the same as those in sharing a cup, just use your common sense.

 If you're still worried, think about what's on all those coins in your pocket...and have a read of this article.

-Copyright © Stephen Howard Woodwind 2008
+Copyright © Stephen Howard Woodwind 2016